 Crochet Ribbed Scarf.
 It’s like knitting, only better!

-What this half double crochet variation does is allow the top of the crochet stitch , which looks like a line of knitting, to appear on the work:
+What I finally settled on is this beautiful variation of a half double crochet stitch.
+I love the look and feel of scarves made using this stitch.
+And the stitch is super fun and easy!
+What this half double crochet variation does is allow the top of the crochet stitch , which looks like a line of knitting, to appear as ribs of the scarf:

 Here’s how it’s done:

 1. Start with a row of half double crochet (hdc).

 **You won’t really see the ribbing effect until after a few rows.
 So don’t give up on it too soon!